THE GYPSY PROPHECY

 choice did I have?
 Judy had created the Swing program,

-so I felt she deserved the final say.
-But that doesn't
+so she deserved the final say.
+Although every bone in

-screamed to fight back, but I honored Judy's wish and kept
+my body screamed to fight back, I honored Judy's wish and

 Swing students to HSDS, the competing program.

 Judy and I were now a house divided.